We understand that being charged with an offence can be a daunting experience.

 Appearing in Court without the benefit of having an experienced lawyer can result in serious consequences for your drivers licence.
 If you have been charged with drink or drug driving, or have incurred too many demerit points, you may be eligible to apply for a work licence or special hardship order.

 Time limitations do apply in some circumstances, so obtaining prompt advice from one of our expert lawyers is recommended.
 To allow us to properly advise you, please bring a copy of your traffic history with you to your initial consultation.
+For more information on traffic violations and your potential recourse, see our traffic matters services page.

 When you are charged with a criminal offence, the prosecution may argue against you being granted bail.